It’s important we try to limit stress and anxiety around our obsessions because stress and anxiety will always make our obsessions worse.

-Obsessions are usually there from something we’re not coping with, therefore it’s important we quantify and learn to change our perceptions on how we see and deal with those obsessions.
-Take baby steps, it makes what we deal with more manageable and achievable.
+Obsessions are usually a result of something we’re not coping with, therefore it’s important we quantify and learn to change our perceptions on how we see and deal with them.
+Taking baby steps makes what we deal with more manageable and achievable.

 Facing our demons will always be something we find difficult.
-In the beginning, we’ll probably feel uncomfortable, we’ll want to back off, we may even feel a little panicky, but those feelings will dissipate the more we stick at working through it.
+In the beginning we’ll probably feel uncomfortable, we’ll want to back off, we may even feel a little panicky, but those feelings will dissipate the more we stick at working through it.
 We must ‘feel the fear and do it anyway.’
-Even if we take one or two steps back during the process, one small step at a time will help us feel less anxious and more in control; small steps.
+Even if we take one or two steps back during the process, one small step at a time will help us feel less anxious and more in control.

 If you choose to keep a journal of your obsessions, put the obsessions that cause you less anxiety at the bottom of your list, with the more pressing and challenging ones at the top.
-Take the first obsession and begin to practice, working through it, until you notice you’re feeling less fear.
+Take the first obsession and begin to practise working through it, until you notice you’re feeling less fear.